-We may now summarize the comparison of the different versions of this exegesis, and the way these should be understood in light of the period in which the traditions developed.
+We may now summarize the comparison of the different versions of this homily, and the way these should be understood in light of the period in which the traditions developed.
 The Mishnaic version strengthens the status of the head of the Sanhedrin by comparing his greatness to that of the greatest leaders of all the generations, since his Sanhedrin has “the same status as the court of Moses.”
 Rabbi Yehuda HaNasi stakes a claim for the legitimacy of his grandfather’s circle and its demand that Rabbi Yehoshua violate what was, according to his calculation, the holiest day in the year, on the grounds that the court’s ruling was equal to the laws of Moses.
 The Mishnaic version does not refer to the verses from Samuel.
-The list of leaders Samuel mentions includes names of lesser leaders alongside greater ones, thereby contradicting the perception of absolute equality that forms the basis of the Mishnaic tradition.
+The list of leaders Samuel mentions enumerates names of lesser leaders alongside greater ones, thereby contradicting the perception of absolute equality that forms the basis of the Mishnaic tradition.

 The version in the Tosefta highlights two aspects that weaken the unchallengeable status of the head of the Sanhedrin.
 The first is the positioning of the parity between the past and present leaders as a function of their appointment, without assuming equal wisdom.
 The list of leaders in Samuel’s speech powerfully proves the differences in terms of intellectual status and levels of holiness, while emphasizing the skills of each leader relative to the needs of his generation.
 This emphasis in the Tosefta may be intended to challenge the pro-patriarchial setting of the story of the confrontation between Rabban Gamliel and Rabbi Yehoshua in the Mishnaic version.

 The second aspect is the idea of parity between the different types of leadership.
 According to the Tosefta, the priestly leadership has no advantage over the prophetic one, nor does the leadership of the court patriarch over the public leader (parnas).
 In other words, the figures are tested by virtue of their status as leaders, and not according to the type of leadership they bear.
 It may be assumed that the demand for equality between the different types of leadership reflects the social tension that characterized Jewish life in Palestine in the Mishnaic period and through the early stage of the Talmudic period, between the priests, who continued to claim seniority despite the lack of a temple, and the desire of the scholarly class to gradually inherit their status.
-The exegete in the Tosefta mentions Aaron in the list of the three greatest ones of the world (since he is mentioned in the verse in Samuel’s speech), but omits him when illustrating the parity between the Toranic, legal, and administrative (parnas) leadership.
+The homilist in the Tosefta mentions Aaron in the list of the three greatest ones of the world (since he is mentioned in the verse in Samuel’s speech), but omits him when illustrating the parity between the Toranic, legal, and administrative (parnas) leadership.

 The Jerusalem version relates solely to the court leadership, and formalizes the concept that their status derives from their appointment.
 No attempt is made to formalize the status of other leaders.
 We may assume that when the redactor of the Jerusalem Talmud interprets the fierce confrontation between Rabban Gamliel and Rabbi Yehoshua, his attention is focused on the erosion in the status of the court patriarchate in his own time, and the claims that the patriarch was inferior in his knowledge of Torah and in his leadership.
-Accordingly, the editor exploits the components of the story, and particularly the exegesis on the verses from Samuel’s speech, in order to bolster the status of the court patriarchate in the face of such claims.
+Accordingly, the editor exploits the components of the story, and particularly the homiletical exegesis on the verses from Samuel’s speech, in order to bolster the status of the court patriarchate in the face of such claims.